1sakib/chill-path/README.md

 ## Tech Stack

-**Frontend**
-Mapbox GL JS, HTML, CSS, JavaScript, TypeScript

-**Backend**
-Node.js with Express, integrated via ngrok during development

-**APIs Used**
-Mapbox Directions API
-ShadeMap API – calculates shadow coverage using sun position and building outlines
-Open Toronto API – fetches public amenities data
+## Frontend
+- **HTML, CSS, JavaScript**: Core web technologies for UI and interactivity
+- **Mapbox GL JS**: Interactive maps and geospatial visualization

+## Backend
+- **Node.js**: JavaScript runtime for backend services
+- **Turf.js**: Geospatial calculations and analysis
+- **SunCalc.js**: Sun position and shadow calculations
+- **TypeScript**: Strongly-typed JavaScript for backend code
+- **Python**: Used for chatbot and hydration microservices

+## Other/Supporting
+- **pnpm**: Fast, disk space-efficient package manager for Node.js
+- **OpenStreetMap/Overpass API**: Source for building and amenity data
+- **Custom shade calculation logic**: JavaScript-based, for dynamic shade rendering
+- **REST APIs**: For routing, amenities, and shade data

 ## Architecture

 **Shade Detection**
-ShadeMap calculates building shadow polygons based on current sun position.
+ShadeMap is used to visualize the building shadow polygons based on current sun position.
 Geographic coordinates are assessed to determine whether they fall in shade.

 **Routing Algorithm**